Darvon® and Darvocet® Removed from Market

 If you or a loved one have suffered serious side effects, or your loved one has died from the use a dangerous drug, you may be able to file a dangerous drug claim.
-Contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule your free initial consultation.
+Contact DeMayo Law Offices, L.L.P. ® to schedule your free initial consultation.

 Darvocet and Darvon are registered trademarks of Xanodyne Pharmaceuticals, Inc., and are only used here to identify the products in question.
 This law firm is not associated with, sponsored by, or affiliated with the Food and Drug Administration or Xanodyne Pharmaceuticals, Inc.

 Provide your information below and we'll contact you.

 Please do not include any confidential or sensitive information in this form.
 This form sends information by non-encrypted email which is not secure.
 Submitting this form does not create an attorney-client relationship.